The 2030 Agenda: An instruction manual for a sustainable future

 The 2030 Agenda was the first to define crucial global challenges and to show the international community a way of solving them by the year 2030, so that coming generations will have a chance of a fulfilled life.

-“We can be the first generation that ends poverty and the last that avoids the worst effects of climate change.”
+“We can be the first generation that ends poverty and the last one that can take steps to avoid the worst effects of climate change.”

 United Nations: “The future that we want”